MySQL is a managed database service for deploying cloud-native applications.

 - Hostname or IP address

 Perform these steps to configure MySQL as a source:

-On the Datasets page, click Add Source at the bottom-left corner of the Data panel.
+On the Datasets page, you can see a truncated list of Sources at the bottom-left of the page.
+Click Add Source.

 Alternatively, select Databases in the Data panel.
 The page displays all database sources.
 Click the Add database button at the top-right corner of that page.